dhenry314/gleanomatic/README.md

 # gleanomatic
-Gleanomatic application - Works with RSEngine ti write to and read from ResourceSync endpoints.
+Gleanomatic application - Works with RSEngine to write to and read from ResourceSync endpoints.